grizzlysmit/App-Doc-N-Save/README.md

       * comment should be a string to override the comment in the **`.doc-n-save.json`** file or leave it out to leave that comment in.

     * the **`doc-n-save create config`** creates a **`.doc-n-save.json`** file for the first form to use.

+    *     B<C<doc-n-save prompt create config>> also creates a config file B<C<.doc-n-save.json>> but gives you a

+      input-menu that allows you to build the correct values a step at a time.

     * The **`doc-n-save explicit`** form takes all the same arguments as the **`doc-n-save create config`** form but does the create docs and save them to git without saving the args like the other.